Keith Thomas (English footballer)

 Walter Keith Thomas (28 July 1929 – 5 October 2021) was an English footballer who played as a right winger.

-During the 1950s, Thomas made 97 appearances in the Football League for Sheffield Wednesday, Cardiff City, Plymouth Argyle and Exeter City.
+Career

 Born in Oswestry, Thomas played for the town's local club prior to signing for Sheffield Wednesday in 1950.
 A schoolteacher by profession, he rejoined Oswestry Town as player-manager in 1957 and, in 1959, joined Welsh side Pwllheli in the same position.

+During the 1950s, Thomas made 97 appearances in the Football League for Sheffield Wednesday, Cardiff City, Plymouth Argyle and Exeter City.

+Thomas was also an avid golf player, being latterly member of Condover Golf Club.

+Personal life

+Thomas had served in the army as a fitness instructor in the UK and abroad and reached the rank of Captain before starting a schoolteaching career.

 Thomas died on 5 October 2021, at the age of 92.
+His funeral took place on 25 October 2021 at Emstrey Crematorium, Shrewsbury.
+He was survived by his second wife, Barbel, to whom he had been married 40 years, and daughter Jane; a son, Andrew, predeceased him.